 Prospecting, mining and claim staking activities are permitted on National Forest system unappropriated land.
 Today's prospector must determine where prospecting is permitted and be aware of the regulations under which he is allowed to search for gold and other metals.
 Visit this site for more information.

-How do I get Smokey Bear to appear at my event or in my classroom?
+How do I get Smokey Bear or a Forest Service Fire Truck to appear at my event or in my classroom?

 Does the San Bernardino National Forest have a "Let Burn" policy?

 No. All wildfires are considered to be a threat to communities.
 The San Bernardino National Forest Land Management Plan states "All human and natural ignitions will be suppressed using control, contain, confine strategies."